Hong Kong Broadband Network

-HKBN Ltd., commonly known for its subsidiary Hong Kong Broadband Network Limited (香港寬頻有限公司), is a Hong Kong-based Internet, communication and telecommunication company.
-HKBN was established on 23 August 1999, it is one of the largest residential and enterprise internet, communication and telecommunications service providers in Hong Kong.
+HKBN Ltd., commonly known for its subsidiary Hong Kong Broadband Network Limited (香港寬頻有限公司), is a Hong Kong–based Internet, communication and telecommunication company.
+Established on 23 August 1999, it is one of the largest residential and enterprise internet, communication and telecommunications service providers in Hong Kong.

-Originally a subsidiary of City Telecom, HKBN became an independent company in 2014.
+Originally a subsidiary of City Telecom, it became an independent company in 2014.
 In February 2019, HKBN held a 35.8% market share of residential broadband subscriptions and a 19.4% share of the enterprise market in Hong Kong.

+On September 17, 2025, China Mobile Hong Kong Company Limited (CMHK) completed the acquisition of 78.08% of HKBN Ltd. for HKD 5.4 billion.

 History

 Founding and initial growth

-Hong Kong Broadband Network Limited was founded on 23 August 1999 as a unit of City Telecom by Ricky Wong Wai-kay as the first operator to launch "triple-play" (Internet broadband, telephony, IP-TV services) on single network in Hong Kong, as well as the first service provider of residential broadband, with speed ranged from 100Mbit/s to 1000Mbit/s.
+Hong Kong Broadband Network Limited was founded on 23 August 1999 as a unit of City Telecom by Ricky Wong Wai-kay as the first operator to launch "triple-play" (Internet broadband, telephony, IP-TV services) on single network in Hong Kong, as well as the first service provider of residential broadband, with speed ranged from 100 Mbit/s to 1000 Mbit/s.

 As of February 2019, HKBN has 864,000 residential broadband subscribers and 58,000 enterprise subscribers, made HKBN the second largest telecommunications operator in Hong Kong after HKT.

 HKBN Group became a listed company on 12 March 2015 under a new Cayman Islands-incorporated holding company HKBN Ltd.; Hong Kong Broadband Network Limited was under listed company City Telecom (or known as CTI) until CTI sold Hong Kong Broadband Network Limited.
 In May 2012, private equity firm CVC Capital Partners, acquired the company for HK$4.9 billion.
 City Telecom (Hong Kong) was then renamed into Hong Kong Television Network.
 The current holding company of the group, HKBN Ltd., was incorporated on 26 November 2014.